 Supply Chain Disruption

 Notice 2021-20 provides a way to qualify even if your business was not directly subject to restrictions.
-It provides clear examples that if your suppliers are subject to various United States Governmental restrictions, and that results in you not receiving your supplies or inventory in a timely manner, that you would be deemed an eligible employer.
+It provides an example that if your supplier is subject to various United States Governmental restrictions, and that results in you not receiving your supplies or inventory in a timely manner, that you would be deemed an eligible employer.

 According to the United States Government Accountability Office, over 2 billion USD has been provided to those in the manufacturing, transportation, and distribution industries for 2020 ERC.
 Source These are the pillars to a successful supply chain.

 Additional examples can be found in the July 21, 2023 Memorandum.

 The memo references the notices, and explains that extensive details will be needed to substantiate your impact.